spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 ### Traefik managed by the playbook

-To have the playbook install and use Traefik, use configuration like this (as seen in `examples/vars.yml`):
+To have the playbook install and use Traefik, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_playbook_reverse_proxy_type: playbook-managed-traefik